Large-scale Building Damage Assessment using a Novel Hierarchical Transformer Architecture on Satellite Images: Related work

 More recently, researchers modeled the temporal relation between pre- and post-disaster images using attention mechanisms.
-For instance, \citet{bdanet} used cross-directional attention in a two-stage framework for building segmentation and damage assessment.
-After modeling for building segmentation using single UNet branch, the pre- and post-disaster images are fed into two separate branches and cross-directional attention is used to exchange information between the two parameter branches.
-We note that we can explicitly enforce the model to learn the temporal difference by mapping the pre- and post-disaster features from the spatial domain to another feature domain then taking their absolute difference.
-The self-attention can be used to map the features from spatial to the feature domain, which can be efficiently applied through transformers.
+For instance, \citet{bdanet} introduced BDANet where they use cross-directional attention in a two-stage framework for building segmentation and damage assessment.
+After modeling for building segmentation using single UNet branch, the pre- and post-disaster images are fed into two separate branches, and cross-directional attention is used to exchange information between the two parameter branches.
+It is noted that rather than just making the information available from the other temporal domain, one can explicitly enforce the model to learn the temporal difference by taking their absolute difference in a common feature domain.

+To support temporal difference in common domain, the self-attention can be used to map the features from spatial to the feature domain, which can be efficiently applied through transformers.
 The transformers, although not specifically used for building damage classification tasks, have been successfully applied for building change detection on satellite images.
-It can be seen that the damage classification problem (multi-class classification) is similar to change detection (binary classification) by viewing the level of damage as change, although the damage classification problem is more difficult due to the higher target dimensionality.
+It can be seen that the damage classification problem (multi-class classification) is similar to \textit{change detection} (binary classification) by viewing the level of damage as change, although the damage classification problem is more difficult due to the higher target dimensionality and higher inter-class skewness.
 Moreover, the damage classes are not mutually exclusive and distinct as compared to change detection where the presence of new infrastructure directly indicates change.
 For instance, there is no definitive way to classify the roof damage as major damage instead of minor damage.